The following are the 3 main reasons you will be able to claim compensation:

 What are my rights?

-The EC Regulation 261/2004 states passengers suffering a delay are entitled to accommodation, refreshments and food depending on the details of your flight and its disruption.
+EU Regulation 261 and UK equivalent states passengers suffering a delay are entitled to accommodation, refreshments, and food depending on the details of your flight and its disruption.
 Passengers also have the right to 2 telephone calls, emails or faxes.
 Should it be required, an overnight stay in a hotel must be provided by the airline, as well as transportation to and from the airport.

-If a flight delay is longer than 5 hours, passengers are entitled to a partial or full refund and a return flight back to the origin of your departure if required.
+If a flight delay is longer than 5 hours, passengers are entitled to a partial or full refund and a return flight back to the origin of their departure if required.

 Should you be offered a different flight and benefit from a ticket upgrade, the airline is not allowed to charge you for this.
 However, should your ticket be downgraded on the alternate flight, you can be reimbursed for a percentage of the original price you paid.